 “Shutter Island” is a twisty-turny-moody psychological thriller from Director Martin Scorsese that follows Edward “Teddy" Daniels, a troubled U.S. Marshal played by Leonardo DiCaprio as he investigates a mysterious disappearance of one female patient at the Shutter Island insane asylum.

-Almost immediately after Teddy and Chuck arrive to the shore of Shutter Island they’re treated with hostility by the guards.
+Almost immediately after Teddy and Chuck arrive to Shutter Island’s shore, they’re treated with hostility by the guards.
 Teddy’s attempts to investigate the missing patient are blocked at every turn and the staff’s behavior toward him ranges from flippant to downright aggressive.

 We begin to experience triggers with Teddy that evoke memories of his time as a WWII soldier.
 Teddy feels immense guilt having participated in a war crime by shooting Nazi soldiers that had already surrendered.
 We also begin to experience vivid visions of Teddy’s wife played by actress Michelle Williams.
 These visions are tangible, moody and romantic yet ominous.
 And, they’re carried out over the deeply-emotional orchestral version of “On The Nature of Daylight,” a song by Max Richter.
 In some moments Teddy’s wife is imploring him to let mentally let her go, and in others she warns him of the immense danger he’s in after arriving to Shutter Island.
 Teddy is hurting and Teddy is in danger, but of what exactly we don’t know.